northwindapps/learning-on-machinelearning/README.md

 Does GD decide the direction in the trying?
 - GD shifts the weights and biases based on the gradient vector's direction.

+Do all models use the same type of neuron?
+- No. While basic neural networks use "Fully Connected" neurons, advanced models use specialized architectures like CNNs or RNNs.